-That time of the year is almost there – ah, yes, we’re not talking about the Christmas break or the New Year, but the exams and assignment deadlines looming ahead!
+So it’s that time of year – the time of exams and assignments.
 As frightening and stressful they may seem, fret not as there are resources out there to help you with your productivity, structure of your studies and general academic skills.

-First of all, have a look at the quick study guides on StudentHub prepared by the Academic Skills team to help you with your writing skills, time management, revision techniques and other aspects of learning.
-You can also find recordings of their past webinars on Student Academic Skills and Wellbeing Moodle page.
+First of all, have a look at the quick study guides on StudentHub prepared by the Academic Skills Team to help you with your writing skills, time management, revision techniques and other aspects of learning.

 If you’re looking for advice on referencing, have a look at our Citing and Referencing guide, which includes information on using Cite Them Right as well as ProQuest Refworks to automate your referencing.